 When someone is hurt in an accident, whether it’s a car accident, a fall, a boating accident or an accident on the job, the resulting medical bills can be more stressful than the pain and suffering.
 Who pays your medical bills depends on the type of accident and the kind of insurance policies involved in the accident.
-If you’ve been hurt in an accident, learn how your medical bills are handled in a personal injury lawsuit, and contact Lewis & Keller for legal assistance.
+If you’ve been hurt in an accident, learn how your medical bills are handled in a personal injury lawsuit, and contact a personal injury attorney in Winston-Salem for legal assistance.

 Things to Keep in Mind